recommend-games/blog/experiments/sdj_2024/candidates.md

 *Spirits race to get their medium teammates to guess a secret object.*

 {{% game 330592 %}}Phantom Ink{{% /game %}} is another word guessing party game, but one with a lot of atmosphere.
-Its chances might be drastically improved by its much better the German title.
+Its chances might be drastically improved by its much better German title.

 ## #10: {{% game 381078 %}}Comet{{% /game %}}